-Twitter beats estimates, cuts jobs with eye on 2017 profitability
+Twitter cuts jobs with eye on 2017 profit; Vine discontinued

 Twitter also said it would roll out “meaningful updates” next month affecting how it protects users from abusive content, an issue for which the company has endured growing criticism.

-(Reporting by Supantha Mukherjee and Anya George Tharakan in Bengaluru; Editing by Saumyadeb Chakrabarty and Nick Zieminski)
+Reporting by Supantha Mukherjee, Aishwarya Venugopal and Anya George Tharakan in Bengaluru; Editing by Saumyadeb Chakrabarty and Nick Zieminski